Reliable Deck Repairs for San Antonio Homes

 Common Deck Repair Issues

-Loose or broken boards: fixes that eliminate trip points and restore a flat surface.
+Loose, cracked, or broken boards: fixes that eliminate trip points and restore a flat surface.

-Framing and support upgrades: adding bracing, sistering boards, and improving footing integrity.
+Joist and beam strengthening: adding bracing, sistering boards, and improving footing integrity.

 Illustration of a newly built deck project style available in San Antonio, featuring lounge furniture, a large umbrella, and scenic outdoor views.